migonzalvar/dj-email-url/README.md

 ```

 It is also possible to configure **SMTP-over-SSL** (usually on 465).
-This configuration is not generally recommended but might be needed for
+This configuration is not generally recommended, but might be needed for legacy systems.
-legacy systems.
-To apply use this configuration specify SSL using a
-[ssl=True]{.title-ref} as a query parameter and indicate the port
+To use this protocol set `ssl=True` as a query parameter and indicate the port explicitly:
-explicitly:

 ```pycon
 >>> url = 'smtp://user@domain.com:pass@smtp.example.com:465/?ssl=True'